jon-harper/MercuryOneUserMods/Mercury_One/jonspaceharper/EVA3/readme.md

 This part also serves to mount the Cable Guide.

+Note: The four (4) inserts for the Drive Mount are pressed in from the *bottom*, not the top.

 | Part | Qty | Note |
 |------|-----|------|
 | top_endstop_mgn12h.stl    | 1 | |